Who Likes Blue Cheese?

 There are people who avoid blue cheese because of its reputation for having a very pungent odor and distinctively strong flavor.
 However, not all blue cheeses are alike: Some are surprisingly mild.
 As a general rule, the soft and creamy blue cheeses have less of the strong punch the firmer cheeses have.
-The crumbly cheeses will be the strongest and the hard cheeses are somewhere in the middle.
+The crumbly cheeses will be the strongest, and the hard cheeses will be somewhere in the middle.
 From the list above, here are some appropriate classifications for your discerning palate:

 Mildest Blue Cheeses

 Gorgonzola and Danish Blue will have the mildest flavors.

 Stilton, a hard cheese, takes second place here in terms of pungent flavor.
 Just so you know, the rind is edible but not particularly tasty to some individuals.

 Strongest Blue Cheeses

 The creamy, crumbly blue cheeses are going to be the strongest.
 Roquefort is definitely the winner in the strong blue cheese category.
 It has a distinctive bite and aroma no matter how you slice it.
 This may not be appropriate for the novice blue cheese consumer unless, of course, you're me!
 Maytag is crumbly and literally melts in your mouth.
 It takes second place on my list due to its spicy bite and tangy flavor.